Literary seminar - A theme of love in French medieval and renaissance literature 3304-1DZ1W-KL-006

 Clément Marot and the beginnings of Petrarchism in France

 Does ideal love exist?
-Heptameron by Marguerite de Navarre: between spiritual and earthly love
+Heptaméron by Marguerite de Navarre – between spiritual and earthly love

-L’Olive by Joachim Du Bellay - Fascination with Neoplatonic spiritual love
+L’Olive by Joachim du Bellay – fascination with Neoplatonic spiritual love

-Pierre de Ronsard and sonnets to Cassandra
+Pierre de Ronsard and the sonnets to Cassandra

 Mode